SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 Over time, with different combinations of neurons being ignored for each mini-batch of data - the network becomes more adept at generalising and thus is less likely to overfit to the training data.
 Since no particular neuron can rely on the presence of other neurons, and the features with which they represent - the network learns more robust features, and are less susceptible to noise.

 <br>

 #### Updated Network Architecture

-In our task here, we only have one Dense Layer, so we apply Dropout to that layer only.
+As is considered best practice, we apply dropout here to the dense layer only.
+In our task here, we only have one dense Layer, so we apply dropout to that layer.
 A common proportion to apply (i.e. the proportion of neurons in the layer to be deactivated randomly each pass) is 0.5 or 50%.
-We will apply this here.

 ```python
 model = Sequential()

 model.add(Conv2D(filters = 32, kernel_size = (3, 3), padding = 'same', input_shape = (img_width, img_height, num_channels)))